General Secretary of the Chinese Communist Party: History

-Chen Duxiu, one of the founders of the Chinese Communist Party, served as Secretary of the Central Bureau from 1921 to 1922, Chairman of the Central Executive Committee from 1922 to 1925, and became the first general secretary of the Central Committee in 1925.
-Between 1928 and 1943, Xiang Zhongfa, Wang Ming, Bo Gu, Zhang Wentian and others successively served as General Secretaries of the CCP.
+Following the founding of the Chinese Communist Party (CCP) at its 1st National Congress in 1921, one of its original 13 delegates who attended in absentia, Chen Duxiu, held the title of secretary of the Central Bureau.
+In the 2nd National Congress in 1922, he became the chairman of the Central Executive Committee.
+From 11 to 22 January 1925, the 4th National Congress of the Chinese Communist Party issued 11 resolutions, including modifications to the CCP constitution, to encapsulate its experiences acquired during the First United Front.
+These changes included replacing the Chairman of the Central Executive Committee with General Secretary; Chen Duxiu was elected as General Secretary of the Central Committee and Director of the Central Organization Department.
+According to the CCP constitution at the time, the general secretary's responsibility was to oversee all party affairs nationwide.
+Between 1928 and 1943, Xiang Zhongfa, Wang Ming, Bo Gu, Zhang Wentian and others successively served as general secretaries.
 At a Politburo meeting in March 1943, the Central Committee was reorganized and the position of Chairman of the Central Secretariat was established.
 Mao Zedong was elected Chairman of the Politburo and Chairman of the Central Secretariat, thus establishing his unified leadership.
 On 19 June 1945, the 7th Central Committee held its first plenary session where Mao was elected Chairman of the Central Committee at the meeting, abolishing the post of general secretary.

-The post was re-established by the 12th Central Committee in 1982, replacing the post of Chairman of the Central Committee.
-Since its revival in 1982, the post of general secretary has been the highest office in the CCP, though it did not become the most powerful post until Deng Xiaoping's retirement in 1989.
-Since the mid-1990s, starting with Jiang Zemin, the general secretary has traditionally also held the post of president of China.
-While the presidency is a ceremonial post, it is customary for the general secretary to assume the presidency to confirm his status as state representative.
-It has additionally been held together with the post of chairman of the Central Military Commission, making the holder the supreme commander of the People's Liberation Army.